We are currently experiencing internet and phone issues in some of our centres. For all enquiries, please contact mail@hearandsay.com.au.

 What is typical speech sound development?

 Children acquire the different sounds of English (or any language) progressively as their language and motor systems develop.
-It is common and perfectly normal for children to make errors on sounds while they are still learning.
+It is common and perfectly typical for children to make errors for sounds that they are still learning.
 In most cases, these errors will fix themselves as children learn to pronounce sounds correctly.

 What are the different types of speech delays?

 There are two common types of speech delays including phonological delays and articulation delays.
 A child may be diagnosed with both phonological and articulation delays.
-Speech delays may co-occur with receptive and expressive language delays.
+Speech delays may co-occur with receptive and expressive language delays, as well as other communication and developmental delays and disorders.

 Phonological delays